dlce-eva/python-nexus/readme.txt

 include a character block in the nexus (if you have character labels for example) by setting charblock to True.

-NexusWriter also has a recode_to_binary function to recode multistate characters to binary ones.

->>> n.recode_to_binary()

-(... this may not work as expected though - so double check the results!)

 Nexus manipulation scripts included
 ================================================================================